Chew/TARDIS-Docs/docs/condenser.md

 ---
 layout: default
-title: Condenser chest
+title: Condenser Chest
 ---

-# Condenser chest
+# Condenser Chest

 One of the ways to recharge the Artron Energy Capacitor is to convert raw materials into energy.
 You can do this with the TARDIS’s condenser chest.